pritsakhvala/git-commands/README.md

-# hello , Coders
+# hello, Coders 🌐
-Experience is the name everyone gives to their mistakes,,,,
+Experience is the name everyone gives to their mistakes,

-Learining github
+# git commands:
 1. git clone link  -> To clone our project in local computer.
 2. git status      -> To know status of file like modified/untracked.
 3. git add .       -> To add all changes in main repositoray.